+KCSiE September 2024 defines the following types of abuse:

+- Physical abuse

+- Emotional Abuse

+- Sexual Abuse and Neglect

+However, staff should be aware that the types and indicators of abuse often overlap with each other and abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.

 - 1.1.
-Abuse is a form of maltreatment of a pupil.
-Somebody may abuse or neglect a pupil by inflicting harm, or by failing to act to prevent harm.
-They may be abused by an adult or adults or another child or children; they may be abused in a family or in an institutional or community setting by those known to them, or more rarely, by others (e.g. via the internet).
-Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-KCSiE September 2023 defines the following types of abuse: Physical abuse, Emotional Abuse, Sexual Abuse and Neglect.
-However, staff should be aware that the types and indicators of abuse often overlap with each other and abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label. - 1.2.
 Physical abuse: a form of abuse that may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a pupil.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a pupil. - 1.3.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a pupil. - 1.2.
 Emotional abuse: the persistent emotional maltreatment of a pupil such as to cause severe and adverse effects on the pupil's emotional development.
 It may involve conveying to a pupil that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the pupil opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on pupils.
-These may include interactions that are beyond a pupil's developmental capability as well as overprotection and limitation of exploration and learning, or preventing the pupil participating in normal social interaction.
+These may include interactions that are beyond a pupil's developmental capability as well as overprotection and limitation of exploration and learning or preventing the pupil participating in normal social interaction.
 It may involve seeing or hearing the ill- treatment of another.
 It may involve serious bullying (including cyberbullying), causing pupils frequently to feel frightened or in danger, or the exploitation or corruption of pupils.
-Some level of emotional abuse is involved in all types of maltreatment of a pupil, although it may occur alone. - activities, not necessarily involving a high level of violence, whether or not the child or young person is aware of what is happening.
+Some level of emotional abuse is involved in all types of maltreatment of a pupil, although it may occur alone. - 1.3.
+Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child or young person is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
-They may also include noncontact activities, such as involving children or young people in looking at, or in the production of, sexual images, watching sexual activities, encouraging children or young people to behave in sexually inappropriate ways, or grooming a child or young person in preparation for abuse (including via the internet).
+They may also include non-contact activities, such as involving children or young people in looking at, or in the production of, sexual images, watching sexual activities, encouraging children or young people to behave in sexually inappropriate ways, or grooming a child or young person in preparation for abuse (including via the internet).
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children or pupils.
-The sexual abuse of children by other children is a specific safeguarding issue in education (see paragraph 1.6.5). - 1.5.
+The sexual abuse of children by other children is a specific safeguarding issue in education (see paragraph 1.6.5).

+1.4.
 Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate caregivers); or ensure access to appropriate medical care or treatment.
+Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.